MarwanHegab4/projects-c/Simulated Parallel Processing/README.txt

     o.
 The program accepts `<total_tasks>` and `<max_sleep_time>` as input arguments (this is done in main.c).

     p.
 The program avoids memory leakage.

-2.
-    a.
-Functions and variables are named to reflect their purpose.
-    b.
-Global variables are minimized and used appropriately.
-    c.
-Control flow is used effectively to manage the program.
-    d.
-The program avoids unnecessary blocking and confusing constructs.

-3.
-    a.
-Throughout the proejct, I followed a consistent style to write the code.
-    b.
-Indentation and spacing adhered to in the project.
-    c.
-Variable names are used to describe what they hold.
-    d.
-Comments are used throughout the project.
-    e.
-Variables are documented in an understanble manner.
-    f.
-Functions have comments to describe the parameters and return values.

-4.
-    a.
-This document provides an onverview of the project.
-    b.
-This document highlights how my code satisifies the requirments of the project.
-    c.
-The code is compatible using Makefile so you can run it and test that it works.